john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 1. Founds a team
 2. Makes a game with online interaction and account system ability.
 Learns Unity shader editor.
 3. Player chant (cast) spell to phone for character skill activation

+Finally, an office worker, I put my first step in and successfully published a production game App to Google Play and App Store.
+Now, it's your turn.
+Creating product after work can be very very hard.
+However, if you don't start, you're the same person after one year, five years, even ten years. **Never too late!
+Action, now!** To the "better you" in the future, the better you that you deserve!

 # Other Demonstrations